-Lately I’ve been trying some new cosmetic products, and today I’m going to talk about one of them, an antioxidant and anti-wrinkle serum that has gone viral lately.
-My review of the Roche-Posay Pure Vitamin C10 Serum.
+I’ve been trying some new skincare lately, and today I’m going to talk about one of my latest discoveries, an antioxidant and anti-wrinkle serum that has gone viral.
+This is my review of the Roche-Posay Pure Vitamin C10 Serum.

 After my move I needed to buy a serum because I hadn’t been able to bring any.
 As at that time I did not know many of the English brands that were sold in stores, I decided to play it safe and look among the brands I already knew, such as La Roche-Posay.

 I chose this serum because I noticed that my skin was dull and needed extra hydration, but I also didn’t want to choose an overly aggressive product like retinol, glycolic acid and the like.
 So vitamin C seemed like just what I needed.
 And then, from among those on the market, I chose the serum of La Roche-Posay because it was one of the ones with the best opinions.

 What is La Roche-Posay’s Pure Vitamin C10 used for?

 La Roche-Posay’s Pure Vitamin C10 line is designed to fight against skin aging, specifically loss of luminosity, firmness, irregular texture and expression marks.

 This serum is formulated with 10% pure vitamin C to brighten and firm the skin.
 If you do not know exactly what it is for, I highly recommend this post about the effect of vitamin C on the skin of the face.
 It also contains salicylic acid, which helps the skin absorb vitamin C better.
 In addition, according to the description of the brand, it has a physiological pH, which makes it suitable for sensitive skin.